- According to DB-Engines, a site that ranks the popularity of databases, MySQL and SQL Server are about to pass Oracle as the most popular databases.

 - Account Control Issues: But a second issue is that Oracle uses its database (through account exposure and account control) to leverage customers to purchase its applications.
 Oracle has an enormous number of acquired applications that are less impressive comparatively than when they were purchased.
 This is the normal state when one software vendor acquires another software vendor.
 But with a lower ability to control accounts, this means the on-premises applications will (I predict) decline as well.

-There is a massive amount of discussion as to whether Oracle is moving to the cloud fast enough, but Oracle appears to have a bigger issue at hand: it’s swiftly eroding market share in its core profitable product.
+There is a massive amount of discussion as to whether Oracle is moving to the cloud fast enough.
+Still, Oracle appears to have a bigger issue at hand: it’s swiftly eroding market share in its profitable core product.

 On the other side of the issue is Microsoft’s fortunes, as they appear poised to surpass Oracle in database popularity.
 This actually won’t matter all that much for Microsoft.